chatgptdev/YoutubeDownloader/README.md

 This script allows you to download YouTube videos or playlists and save them to your local disk.
 It also supports video and audio formats, codecs, and other customizations.

-It was entirely design and implemented by ChatGPT 4.0 following prompts by @chatgptdev.
+It was entirely designed and implemented by ChatGPT 4.0 following prompts by @chatgptdev.

 ## Requirements